dmisiuk/skarnik.by/README.md

 Russian to Belarussion online dictionary

-Currently wokr with preject is moved to [skradnik](https://bitbucket.org/devbystep/skradnik)
+Currently work with this preject is moved to [skradnik](https://bitbucket.org/devbystep/skradnik)